13 Most Useless Ways Bad Bosses Waste Your Time

 The opposite of micromanagement is ensuring employees have the resources and information they need to do their jobs.
 That could be training, a manual, or access to a database.

-Whatever it is, your manager needs to get it to you in a timely manner.
+Whatever it is, your manager needs to get it to you promptly.
 If they aren’t, they’re failing to tackle one of the most important parts of their job.

 Constantly ‘seeing both sides’ instead of resolving conflicts